Your LinkedIn Headline Is Your Billboard

 - Show up in a recruiter's candidate pipeline

-Despite this visibility, most people leave the default headline that LinkedIn generates: "Job Title at Company Name."
-That's the equivalent of putting "I have a job" on a billboard.
-It's accurate, but it's not compelling.
+Despite this visibility, most people leave the default headline LinkedIn generates: "Job Title at Company Name."
+That is the equivalent of putting "I have a job" on a billboard.
+Accurate, but not compelling.
+Below you will find the formula, more than 20 ready-to-use examples by role and situation, and templates you can copy today.

 Why the Default Headline Fails